hayashi-laboratory/deeplabcut-analysis/README.md

+# A package for analyzing the data from DeepLabCut

-# to use this script
+# how to use this script
 - Install python 3.9 using miniconda only for install python and pip
 ```
 conda create -n -y your_env_name python=3.9